3-Day Great Ocean Road Itinerary For First-Timers + FREE Map

 Renting a car or caravan

-For car rental operators, we like to check in both Rental Cars and Discover Cars to compare prices and book the cheapest one for our dates.
+For car rental operators, we like to check in both Booking’s car rental and Discover Cars to compare prices and book the cheapest one for our dates.

 - Travellers Autobarn is the cheapest, basic but reliable (some have kitchens, none have bathrooms).
 Check them here.